leochilds/refactored-disco/docs/fuzzing.md

 `cargo-fuzz` can delegate execution to AddressSanitizer (ASan) to capture memory-corruption issues and emit symbolised backtraces when a crash occurs.
-The sanitiser integration requires the nightly toolchain, a symbolizer binary, and a couple of environment variables:
+The fuzz targets build and run on the stable toolchain.
+ASan still depends on the nightly-only `-Zsanitizer=address` flag though, so remaining on stable means invoking `cargo fuzz` with `--sanitizer none`.
+To enable ASan, install a symbolizer binary and configure a couple of environment variables on nightly:

 ```bash
 rustup toolchain install nightly                   # once per machine